Angel-khalil/Angel-Khalil.github.io/README.md

 ## About This Page

-This page serves as a personal hub for exploring and sharing resources related to ITIS3135.
-Feel free to navigate through the sections and check out the links below for additional learning opportunities.
+This page is a personal hub for looking into resources related to ITIS3135.
+Feel free to navigate through the sections and check out the links below.

 ---